EricOropezaelwood/vagrant-examples/README.md

 └───.env
 └───Vagrantfile
 ```
-Then we can use variables like so:
+Then we can use variables like so inside .env:
 ```
 MASTERS_CPU=2
 MASTERS_MEM=4096